Adwaitha0/kanban-board/README.md

 npm install
 ```

-3.Create a .env file in the backend folder with the following variables:
+3. Create a .env file in the backend folder with the following variables:

 ```bash
 PORT=4000